Blog

 If you have you renewed your passport in the last ten years and are reading this in your mother tongue, you almost certainly (but to be sure, keep reading) have two things:

-1. a biometric passport
+1. a biometric passport2. a security risk

 In this article, the Skim Guard team exposes the truth about the chip embedded in your passport and the private information stored on it that crooks want to steal.